JermXT/NMEPhw6/README.md

 `source deactivate`

 ### Code Structure
-You will be writing code in the data.py, resnet.py, and rotnet.py.

 `main.py` will contain the training loop and validation for the model.
 You can start here to get a general idea of the flow of the code base.
 `resnet.py` will contain your implementation of the resnet model (you can find the architecture online or in the paper).
 `data.py` will contain all your data loading functions.